UofUEpiBio/PHS7045-advanced-programming/midterm/README.md

 - Students will return the midterm (presentation and report) as a GitHub repo dedicated to the midterm project only on October 17th.

-- We will provide a template repository for you to use.
+- Students should use the following template repository: <https://github.com/UofUEpiBio/advanced-programming-midterm>.

 ## Requirements